Flutterando/modular/doc/docs/flutter_modular/navegation.md

 :::danger ATTENTION

-The **RouterOutlet** is a nested navigation, so there is no page cache.
+The **RouterOutlet** is a nested navigation, so there is no page caching.

 :::

 :::danger ATTENTION

 A **ChildRoute** named as `/` cannot have a child `/`.
-It is a good practice to have a better name for following child route.
+It is necessary to use better naming convention for its child routes.

 :::

 ## Getting Navigation History

-You could get navigation history whetever you want using `Modular.to.navigateHistory`.
+You could get the navigation history anywhere by using `Modular.to.navigateHistory`.
 For example:

 ```dart title="navigator_helper.dart"
 class NavigatorHelper {